andieleee/EE322/Labs/Lab3.md

 ![](Screenshots/lab3_2.png)
 ![](Screenshots/lab3_3.png)

-The document.txt is a text file of the Declaration of Independence.
+document.txt is a text file of the Declaration of Independence.